CarolineMillan/CHIP8_emulator/README.md

 -------------------------------------

-I tested my interpreter using Timendus' test suite: https://github.com/Timendus/chip8-test-suite.
+I tested my interpreter using [_Timendus' test suite_](https://github.com/Timendus/chip8-test-suite).

 -------------------------------------

 Roadmap/ideas for future improvements or extensions:
 - add a timer
 - add sound
-- script to generate pixel art roms
+- write a script to generate pixel art roms
 - get it running on an ESP32 (might be a good first embedded project...)
 - try a more advanced emulation (Z80, gameboy advanced), an app that lets you play gameboy games could be cool

 -------------------------------------

 Acknowledgements and Resources Used:
-- Tobias V. Langhoff's guide was my main resource for the project (https://tobiasvl.github.io/blog/write-a-chip-8-emulator/)
+- [_Tobias V. Langhoff's guide_](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/) was my main resource for the project
-- Cowgod's reference was my main resource for the opcodes (http://devernay.free.fr/hacks/chip8/C8TECH10.HTM)
+- [_Cowgod's reference_](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) was my main resource for the opcodes

 --------------------------------------